Jan 12, 2026

 Kellogg Knowledge

 Show enthusiasm specific to Kellogg.
 Research the program thoroughly so you can speak authentically about why Kellogg fits your goals and what you'll contribute to the community.
 Generic praise could apply to any top business school and won't convince your interviewer.
+This preparation mirrors the depth required for crafting compelling personal statements across all application components.

 Recent interviewees report questions including: